 Alternative Dispute Resolution (Certificate)

-- Develop contextually appropriate conflict management systems
+- Develop culturally astute, contextually appropriate conflict management systems

 The graduate Certificate of Advanced Study in Alternative Dispute Resolution requires completion of 24 credit hours (6 courses).Concentration Courses - 16 qtr. hrs (Choose 4)